hojat72elect/MLKitDemo/README.md

 <img src="media/face_detection_1.jpg" width="30%" alt="face detection 1"/>
 <li><h3>Live Camera translator</h3></li>
 <li><h3>Digital ink recognition</h3></li>
-This part of the app recognizes handwritten text and handdrawn shapes (such as emojis) on a digital surface, such as a touch screen.
+This part of the app recognizes handwritten text and hand-drawn shapes (such as emojis) on a digital surface, such as a touch screen.
 <br/>
 <br/>
 Some examples: